-Here's how it works.
-Whatever bequest a parent would have been entitled to receive from your estate moves to her children if she predeceases you.
 If you have two children, each of them might receive a one-half share of your estate.
-Your grandchildren will receive nothing -- at least while their parents are living.
-But if one of your children should predecease you, her one-half share would pass in its entirety to her children.
+Your grandchildren will receive nothing—at least while their parents are living.
+But if one of your children should predecease you, their one-half share would pass in its entirety to their children.

-Contrast this to "per capita," which translates loosely to "by head count."
-You might see this presented in your will or trust as something like, "I leave XYZ to my then living descendants, per capita."
+Besides per stirpes, another type of distribution method to "per capita."
+Per capita translates loosely to "by headcount."
+You might see this presented in a will or trust as something like, "I leave XYZ to my then-living descendants, per capita."

-If you have two children and five grandchildren who survive you, all would receive a 1/7 share of your estate in a per capita distribution because there are seven of them.
+Let's say you have two children and five grandchildren who survive you.
+In that case, each individual would receive a one-seventh share of your estate in a per capita distribution; that's because there are seven of them.

-If one of your children predeceases you, each of the others would receive a 1/6 share because now there are only six of them.
-Her share effectively returns to your estate -- it doesn't pass to her descendants.
+If one of your children predeceases you, each of the others would receive a one-sixth share because now there are only six of them.
+Your deceased child's share effectively returns to your estate; it doesn't pass to their descendants.
 The right of representation becomes moot because your grandchildren are already receiving a share.